anshbhatt/4PointGrade-Server/README.md

 - `collegeId` – The ID of the college.

 **Description:**
+Requires authorization.
 Deletes specified college, its details and its grade scale.
+Returns status 204 if successful.

 ## Setup
 ### Requirements